Rates of convergence for the three state contact process in one dimension: Introduction and main results

 \section{Introduction and main results}

 The \textit{three state contact process} is a continuous-time Markov process $\zeta_{t}$ on the space of configurations $\{-1,0,1\}^{\Z}$ with transition rates corresponding to the following local prescription.
-Flips of $\zeta_{t}(x)$, the state of site $x \in \Z$ at time $t$, occur according to the rules: $1 \rightarrow 0$ at rate 1, $-1 \rightarrow 1$ at rate $\lambda n(x)$, and $0 \rightarrow 1$ at rate $\mu n(x)$, where $n(x)$ takes values $0,1,$ or $2,$ with regard to the number of $y = x-1,x+1$ such that $\zeta_{t}(y)= 1$, and the parameters $\lambda$, $\mu$ are positive and finite.
-The epidemiological interpretation of the process derives from considering sites in state $1$ as infected, sites in state $0$ as susceptible and previously infected, and sites in state $-1$ as susceptible and never infected.
-The process falls into the subject of interacting particles, general information about which may be found in \cite{D95,L}.
+Flips of $\zeta_{t}(x)$, the state of site $x \in \Z$ at time $t$, occur according to the rules: $1 \rightarrow 0$ at rate 1, $-1 \rightarrow 1$ at rate $\lambda n(x)$, and $0 \rightarrow 1$ at rate $\mu n(x)$, where $n(x)$ takes values $0,1,$ or $2,$ with regard to the number of $y = x-1,x+1$ such that $\zeta_{t}(y)= 1$, and the parameters $\lambda$ and $\mu$ are finite, non-negative constants.
+The process is an interacting particle system in the common through the literature sense, see for instance \cite{L, D95, L99} and the references therein, although, owing to the inclusion of the third state, it is not a spin system as the contact process itself.

+The \textit{contact process} and the \textit{standard spatial epidemic} correspond to the particular cases of the three state contact process with $\lambda = \mu$ and $\mu=0$ respectively.
+Owing to their simple and elegant definition, these processes serve as basic models for the description of various phenomena and in particular, as their name suggests, for the spread of infections on spatially structured populations.
+Their introduction in the mathematical literature, along with some fundamental results, originates from Harris in 1974, \cite{H74}, and from the correspondence between Mollison and Kelly in 1977, \cite{M}, respectively.
+Since then they have been extensively studied and an account of recent developments may be found in \cite{L99} for the former, and in \cite{D88} for the latter, see also \cite{A}.